DavidBarts/Jacarsdec/README.txt

 This is a sound-card ACARS decoder in Java.
 It should run anywhere that Java runs and can access a sound-input device.
+It requires a separate receiver that can tune the aircraft band.

 The biggest trick is determining the correct input device.
 If you run the command: